anninha203/pdsnd_github/README.md

 Describe what your project is about and what it does

 This project analyzes the bikeshare data from NYC, Chicago and Washington.
+It uses raw user data input to help the user answer relevant questions.

 ### Files used
 Include the files used